Visa Traveler

 • Additional requirements:

-• Visa is NOT EXEMPT, but are eligible to obtain Visa ON ARRIVAL or Bahrain eVisa
+• Visa is NOT EXEMPT, but you are eligible to obtain Visa ON ARRIVAL or Bahrain eVisa

 • Single-entry VOA fee is 5 BD, valid for 14 days, entry up to 14 days